amazon-ion/ion-java/README.md

 #### Legacy group id

 Originally ion-java was published using the group id `software.amazon.ion`.
-Since 1.4.0 the official groupId was changed to `com.amazon.ion` to be consistent with other Amazon open source libraries.
+Since 1.4.0 the official groupId was changed to `software.amazon.ion` to be consistent with other Amazon open source libraries.
 We still maintain the legacy group id but strongly encourage users to migrate to the official one.

 ## Using the Library
 A great way to get started is to use the [Ion cookbook](http://amzn.github.io/ion-docs/cookbook.html).
-The [API documentation](http://www.javadoc.io/doc/com.amazon.ion/ion-java) will give a lot of detailed information about how to use the library.
+The [API documentation](http://www.javadoc.io/doc/software.amazon.ion/ion-java) will give a lot of detailed information about how to use the library.